 New York State law does not give sellers a statutory right to cancel a contract for any kind of reason.
 A seller may only cancel a contract under a very restricted set of circumstances, so be careful to seek legal advice from a professional.

-- Best Time to Sell a House in New York: Read our in-depth analysis
+- Best Time to Sell a House in New York: Read our in-depth analysis.

-- Real Estate Photography New York: Discover the best photographers in your area
+- Real Estate Photography New York: Discover the best photographers in your area.

-Related: New York State real estate purchase contract for sale by owner purchase contract New York State, real estate for sale by owner sales contract New York State, house contract for sale by owner New York State, New York State home purchase contract for sale by owner, housezo, houszeo, houzzeo, hozeo, mortgage brokers in New York, how long does a preapproval for a mortgage last, New York mls listing, ny flat fee mls, ny fsbo, houzeo review, opendoorUncategorized
+Related: New York State real estate purchase contract for sale by owner, New York State real estate sales contract, New York State real estate purchase agreement, home purchase contract New York State, New York State purchase agreement, contract for deed New York State, New York State for sale by owner real estate contract, for sale by owner purchase contract New York State, real estate for sale by owner sales contract New York State, house contract for sale by owner New York State, New York State home purchase contract for sale by owner, housezo, houszeo, houzzeo, hozeo, mortgage brokers in New York, how long does a preapproval for a mortgage last, New York mls listing, ny flat fee mls, ny fsbo, houzeo review, opendoorUncategorized